litestar-org/litestar/docs/usage/routing.rst

 -------

 Routers are instances of :class:`litestar.router.Router <.router.Router>`, which is the base class for the :class:`Litestar app <.app.Litestar>` itself.
-A router can register Controllers, route handler functions and other routers, similarly to the Litestar constructor:
+A router can register Controllers, route handler functions, and other routers, similarly to the Litestar constructor:

 .. code-block:: python